Bob Lanier (politician): Roles after being mayor

 Lanier was a founding member of Houston Community College, which he continued to support until the end of his life.

 Mayor Lanier also headed the corporation that oversaw construction of the city's new Hilton Americas – Houston, the city’s first convention center hotel – a project that started during his administration.

 Until his death in 2014, Lanier continued to manage his real estate properties, lectured several times a year, oversaw the Lanier Public Policy Conferences at the University of Houston and participated in various civic, academic and political activities.

 Awards and honors

 Bob Lanier Public Works Building

 The Bob Lanier Public Works Building, located in downtown Houston, was originally known as the "Electric Building".
 Completed in 1968, it had been the headquarters of electricity provider, Houston Lighting and Power (HL&P).
 In 1999, the City of Houston acquired the building and renovated it to house various city government office, including the Public Work and Engineering Department, and the Planning Department.
 The Houston City Council voted to rename the renovated building in honor of former mayor (1992-1998) Bob Lanier.

 Civil rights awards

 The Texas NAACP presented him its Texas Hero award.

 In 1998, he was recognized with thee Hubert Humphrey Civil Rights Award.
-The award recognized his work as chairman of the "Rebuild America Coalition", his "Neighborhood to Standard" (NTS) program (which revitalized neighborhoods in downtown Houston), and his stance against an anti-affirmitive action ballot initiative.
+The award recognized his work as chairman of the "Rebuild America Coalition", his "Neighborhood to Standard" (NTS) program (which revitalized neighborhoods in downtown Houston), and his stance against an anti-affirmative action ballot initiative.